Phoneutria: Description

 The spiders in the genus can grow to have a leg span of 13 to 18 cm.
 Their body length ranges from 17 to 48 mm.
 While some other araneomorph spiders have a longer leg span, the largest Phoneutria species have the longest body and the greatest body weight in this group.
 The genus is distinguished from other related genera such as Ctenus by the presence of dense prolateral scopulae (a dense brush of fine hairs) on the pedipalp tibiae and tarsi in both sexes.
 Phoneutria are easily confused with several other non-medically significant ctenids, especially Cupiennius, in which the recently described C. chiapanensis also has bright red hairs on the chelicerae.
 Additionally, some Phoneutria species lack red hairs on the chelicerae, making it an unreliable identification feature.
 The presence of a dark linear stripe or stripes on the frontal (dorsal) palps and the presence of a single thin black line running anterior-posterior along the dorsal carapace may help identify Phoneutria.
 Other features are the strong ventral marking on the underside of the legs with contrasting dark mid-segments and lighter joints, and the pattern on the ventral (underside) of the abdomen with several rows of black dots, or an overall reddish color.

 The characteristic defensive posture with frontal legs held high is an excellent indicator to confirm a specimen is Phoneutria, especially alongside correct color patterns.
 During the defensive display the body is lifted into an erect position, the first two pairs of legs are lifted high (revealing the conspicuous black/light-banded pattern on the leg underside), while the spider sways from side to side with hind legs in a cocked position.

 Taxonomy

 Rooted genetic evolutionary tree of the banana spiders genus Phoneutria and relatives.
 Some P. depilata specimens appear to be misinterpreted as P. boliviensis (blue color).
 Credit N. Hazzi (2021).

 The genus Phoneutria was started by Maximilian Perty in 1833.
 The genus name is from the Greek φονεύτρια, meaning "murderess".
 Perty placed two species in the genus: Phoneutria rufibarbis and Phoneutria fera.
 The former is treated as a nomen dubium; the latter is the type species of the genus.

 Species

-Female of P. cf nigriventer: This and other species of the genus Phoneutria have medically significant venom that can be dangerous if the spiders are handled.
+Female specimen of P. cf nigriventer: This and other species of the genus Phoneutria have medically significant venom that can be dangerous if the spiders are handled.

 As of March 2021, the World Spider Catalog accepted the following species: